-As many in academia are shifting to an online course format during the COVID-19 pandemic, USSEE is working to curate a list of ecological econ resources, including recorded videos, that may be useful in the virtual classroom setting.
+As many in academia shifted to an online course format during the COVID-19 pandemic, USSEE worked to curate a list of ecological econ resources, including recorded videos, that may be useful in the virtual classroom setting.
 We will continue to update this page as more resources are developed.
 Please email firstname.lastname@example.org if you have materials you would like to be shared on this page.

 Doughnut Economics Video Series: